JonnoB/training_lms_with_synthetic_data/README.md

 - Make sure you have initialised your weights and biases account in the studio
 - Have a hugging face token ready if you plant to use other models than those provided by Unsloth.
+- The models can be trained on a 24Gb NVIDIA L4 GPU.
+However, if using the job scripts discussed in the 'Reproducing the work in the paper section' GPU is handled automatically and the studio can simply be started with the free CPU.

 ## Basic use